UBS shares rise on pledge to restart dividends

 "From the perspective of shareholders, a legal and financial splitting off of the investment bank is the only viable path which will pay in the long term."

-JPMorgan analyst Kian Abouhossein even suggested earlier this month that UBS and rival Credit Suisse CSGN.VX should focus solely on private banking and pool their investment banks if plans to curb risk-taking fail to appease shareholders.
+JPMorgan analyst Kian Abouhossein even suggested earlier this month that UBS and rival Credit Suisse CSGN.VX should focus solely on private banking and pool their investment banks if their plans to cub risk-taking fail to appease shareholders.

 ($1 = 0.917 Swiss Francs)